DarioSantoroDS/PDE_Project/README.md

 ## Main Features
 - hp-FEM discretization with different finite elements for fluid and solid
 - One-way coupled monolithic formulation
-- Interface integration on faces and subfaces <!-- TO CHECK, SEEMS USELESS -->
 - Constraint handling for boundary conditions and fluid–solid continuity
-- Output in **VTU/PVTU** (ParaView)
-- Export of system matrix and RHS in **MATLAB** format (via PETSc)
-- Direct solver **UMFPACK** (via PETSc)
+- Adaptive mesh refinement
+- 2D and 3D implementation
+- Parallel implementation with MPI and Trilinos

 ## Project Structure

-- `fsi.cpp` : entry point of the program, sets up and runs the FSI solver.
+- `src/fsi.cpp` : entry point of the program, sets up and runs the FSI solver.
-- `FluidStructureProblem.hpp` : header file defining the `FluidStructureProblem` class and its interface.
+- `src/FluidStructureProblem.hpp` : header file defining the `FluidStructureProblem` class and its interface.
-- `FluidStructureProblem.cpp` : implementation of the FSI solver including mesh generation, DOF setup, system assembly, interface treatment, solution, and output.
+- `src/FluidStructureProblem.cpp` : implementation of the FSI solver including mesh generation, DOF setup, system assembly, interface treatment, solution, and output.
+- `config.prm` : configuration file for simulation parameters.
+- `original46.cpp` : original deal.II step-46 tutorial code for reference and comparison.
+- `CMakeLists.txt` : CMake build configuration file.
+- `.gdbinit` and `.clang-format` : gdb and formatter configuration files.
+- `README.md` : this documentation file.

+## Configuration
+The simulation parameters are configured in `config.prm`.

+### Geometry
+Controls the mesh resolution and the polynomial degree of the Finite Elements.
+Configurable parameters:
+- **Number of elements per edge:** Number of elements along each edge of the square/cube
+- **Stokes degree:** Degree of the finite elements used for both fluid domains.
+The program already add one degree for the velocity space.
+- **Elasticity degree:** Degree of the finite elements used for solid domains.
+* **Fluid/Solid weights:** Only required if weighted triangulation partitioning is enabled.
+### Refinement
+Controls the mesh refinement strategy.
+Configurable parameters:
+- **Refinement cycles:** Number of refinement cycles to perform.

+### Physics
+Controls the physical parameters of the simulation.
+Configurable parameters:
+- **Viscosity:** Viscosity of the fluid.
+- **Mu:** First Lamé parameter for the solid.
+- **Lambda:** Second Lamé parameter for the solid.

 ## Build and Run